 Termination: Termination is the final phase of the therapy during which the patient reviews the work of the treatment and prepares for the future.
 The termination phase is likely to reawaken conflicts that have been explored earlier in the treatment, especially conflicts related to separation and autonomy.

-Supportive Therapy-Oriented Techniques: Used in most forms of therapy to varying degrees.
-Examples include
+Supportive therapy-oriented techniques are used in most forms of therapy to varying degrees.
+These include the following:

 - Encouragement to elaborate: “Tell me more.”

 - Empathic validation: “That must have been very stressful”

 - Advice: “Perhaps telling your friend how you feel would provide some validation.”

 - Praise: “I am so proud of you for using those coping skills!”